-Research has shown time and time again that between 20 and 25 percent of college women are sexual assaulted.
-And that’s just college age women.
+Research has shown time and time again that between 20 and 25 percent of college women are sexually assaulted.
+And that’s just college-age women.
 The number of LGBTQIA students who are the victims of sexual violence is also extremely high.
 Plus, men are also coming forward more often to report they’ve been sexually assaulted.

 What Percentage of Campus Sexual Assaults Are Reported?